NonMajorNerd/Arel/README.txt

 		Fix fireball scroll displaying true name of unidentified burned items Add description_list and effects_list
 		Add a check/return so if a list is searched and there is no result, it returns a default .. eg if names list does not have a name for this item, just return the default name.
+		Start building score system
-		Probably a ton of other things
+			build a check for "in/out of camera operator FoV" Build a check for 'is there a camera op? if not, spawn one nearby (but outside of player FoV)' Probably a ton of other things

     **************